roger2113/di-framework/README.md

 * @Autowired - field applicable, injects other bean as dependency

+Repository interfaces can extend nothing, other repository interface, or framework provided CRUDRepository.
+In last case default implementation of common CRUD methods will be provided, but other methods will be resolved dynamically.

+---
 Two runnable sample classes provided with own beans for every sample.
 Application will log main steps for bean instantiation.